How Can I Eat Healthy When Eating Out?

 - Restaurant and fast food meals are usually high in sodium.
 In some cases, one meal may have more sodium than is recommended per day for health.

-- Often meals are low in higher-fibre choices such as whole grains and vegetables and fruits, all of which are good for long-term health.
+- Often meals are low in higher-fiber choices such as whole grains and vegetables and fruits, all of which are good for long-term health.

 Watch my previous archived TV interview from Global Morning News about healthy choices when eating out: